rackerlabs/design-system/_component_design/vertical-stepper.md

 #### Button logic

-As the stepper pattern isolates each sequential step within a multistep process, a variance in the buttons displayed within each step will become apparent to the user.
-Dependent on which sequential step is displayed, the following buttons may be displayed.
+The buttons displayed in the button set vary based on the step the user is completing.

-**First step:** Displays a primary button to move to the next step and tertiary button to cancel the form.
+**First step**: The first step displays a primary button that the user clicks to move to the next step and a tertiary button to cancel the form.

-**Intermediate step(s):** Displays primary and secondary buttons to move between steps and a tertiary button to cancel the form.
+**Intermediate step(s)**: Each intermediate step displays a primary and secondary button to move between steps and a tertiary button to cancel the form.

-**Final step:** Mimics the intermediate step, however the primary button is now used to complete the form and labeled according; For example, ‘Submit’ or ‘Confirm’.
+**Final step**: The final step is similar to the intermediate step, except that the primary button is used to complete the form.
+For example, **Submit** and **Confirm** are common final step button names.

 {% endcolumn %}